-Already many medium-sized and large gliding avalanches have been released in the last few days.
-On steep grassy slopes more gliding avalanches are to be expected.
+A substantial danger of gliding avalanches exists.
+This applies on steep grassy slopes.
 They can be released at any time of day or night.
 As the day progresses the likelihood of gliding avalanches being released will increase in particular on steep sunny slopes below approximately 2600 m.
 Areas with glide cracks are to be avoided.
-The backcountry and freeriding conditions are generally favourable.
+The backcountry and freeriding conditions are generally favourable, especially in the late morning.